lwmqn/qnode/README.md

 ### .pubNotify(note[, callback])
 Publish a notificatoin to the Server.
 The message `note` should be a well-formatted data object.

+* Notice that **mqtt-node** will automatically report notifications to the Server if the Client is **observed** by the Server.
+Therefore, use this API when you do have to notify something to the Server aggressively in your application.
 * If you like to publish a Resource, `note` should be an object with fields of `oid`, `iid`, `rid`, and `data`, where `data` is the Resource value.
 * If you like to publish an Object Instance, `note` should be an object with fields of `oid`, `iid`, and `data` fields, where `data` is the Object Instance containing all its Resources.
 Please refer to [LWMQN Notify Channel](#LWMQN_PAGE) for more info.
-* It is noted that **mqtt-node** will automatically report notifications to the Server if the Client is 'observed' by the Server.
-Therefore, this API is seldom been used unless you do have to notify something to the Server aggressively in your application.

 **Arguments:**

-1. `note` (_Object_): a Resource or an Instance you like to report to the Server.
+1. `note` (_Object_): A Resource or an Object Instance you like to report to the Server.
 2. `callback` (_Function_): `function (err, rsp)` will be called when the acknowledgement is coming back from the Server.

 | rsp.status | Status              | Description                                                  |